 - Disabled: For the best performance possible ( More FPS )

-- 2x, 4x, 8x, 16x: Depending on your GPU and the games you play, make a few tests, and see which one gives you the best quality/performance balance.
+- Anisotropic Filtering Level 2x, 4x, 8x, 16x: Depending on your GPU and the games you play, make a few tests, and see which one gives you the best quality/performance balance.

 Texture Filtering Quality

 Changes texture quality depending on the option chosen.
-It has the lowest impact on visuals quality compared to the rest of the settings.
+It has the lowest impact on visual quality compared to the rest of the settings.

 Surface Format Optimization

 Enables the graphic driver to change rendering surface formats.
-This results in improved performance and GPU usage, but it’s somehow an outdated setting used years ago and unlikely to bring performance increase in modern games.
+This results in improved performance and GPU usage, but it’s an outdated setting used years ago and unlikely to increase performance in modern games.

 It won’t mess anything up, so you can keep it enabled just in case it helps your performance in any game.

 Enhances the details of the objects.
-It has a high impact on the performance of games that use a high level of tessellation.
+It greatly impacts the performance of games that use a high level of tessellation.

 - Override application settings – OFF : Best performance possible (Highest FPS)